Originate/guide/go/README.md

   and they don't agree with each others styles.
-  Too often good code is dismissed as "messy" and rewritten, not because it is bad, but because the person taking it over doesn't understand or like it's structure.
+  Too often good code is dismissed as "messy" and rewritten, not because it is bad, but because the person taking it over doesn't understand or like its structure.
-  This can be managed with strong tech leadership that determines the code style to be followed.
+  This can be managed with strong tech leadership and/or well-thought conventions that determine the code style to be followed.
-  In practice, these decisions are often arbitrary and subjective, not consistent between teams, and not every team in the world even has great tech leadership.
+  In practice, these decisions are often arbitrary and subjective, not consistent between teams, and not every team in the world has great tech leadership.

   Go intentionally does not enable artistic freedom, but encourages simple, straightforward code that gets to the point.